Kewanee Chamber of Commerce Logo 113 E. 2nd St.

-The prairie where Kewanee is situated was once the land of the Pottawatomi and Winnebago, the Sauk and Fox.
 With the defeat of Chief Black Hawk at Rock Island in 1832, the Indians were pushed across the Mississippi, opening one of the last regions of Illinois to white settlement.

 In the fall of 1835, Caleb Tenney of Wethersfield, Conn., wanted to found a colony in Henry County near the Andover Colony he had started earlier that year.

-The Connecticut Association was formed and a committee was sent west early in 1836 to select and buy land.
 After surveying the area, they chose a site about 22 miles east of Andover at the southern edge of a vast timber called Barren Grove.

 Wethersfield grew into a thriving village and had a population of about 130 within two years.